calle256/chat-app/README.md

 2. Amanda Nyander declare that I am the sole author of the content I add to this repository

-3. Calle Ovinder declare that I am the sole author of the content I add to this repository.
+3. I, Calle Ovinder declare that I am the sole author of the content I add to this repository.

 4. Deividas Malaska declare that I am the sole author of the content I add to this repository.